New insights for the multivariate square-root lasso: Discussion

 \section{Discussion}

 In this article, we studied multiple versions of \eqref{eqMSRL}, the multivariate square-root lasso.
 There are numerous interesting directions for future research.
-First, we hope to establish further theoretical results for \eqref{eqMSRL} (e.g., support recovery).
-In addition, the extension of \eqref{eqMSRL} to settings with matrix or tensor-valued responses may be of particular interest.
-In these situations, there is often a high-degree of dependence across entries in the tensor-valued error (e.g., when the data are spatial and/or temporal).
-Implicit covariance estimation may be helpful as the intrinsic high-dimensionality of the response makes explicit estimation computational infeasible.
+First, the extension of \eqref{eqMSRL} to settings with matrix or tensor-valued responses may be of particular interest.
+In these situations, there is often a high degree of dependence across entries in the tensor-valued error (e.g., when the data are spatial and/or temporal).
+Implicit covariance estimation may be helpful as the dimension of the response often makes explicit covariance estimation computational infeasible.
+Second, it is also of interest to establish conditions under which \eqref{eqMSRL} estimates exactly the set of nonzero elements of $\mbbeta_*$ (for \textbf{M1} and \textbf{M2}) or consistently estimates the rank of $\mbbeta_*$ (for \textbf{M3}).
+However, the nondifferentiability of the nuclear norm of residuals makes the application of the standard proof techniques (e.g., the \textit{primal-dual witness} of \citet{wainwright2009sharp} and \citet{lee2015model}) nontrivial without requiring unreasonable assumptions.
+For example, to establish a bound for $\|\hat\mbbeta_{\rm GL} - \mbbeta_*\|_{\infty,2}$, \citet{massias2020support} required that $\mbY - \mbX \hat\mbbeta_{\rm GL}$ was rank $q$, which as discussed in Section 3.2, is problematic.
+Thus, we leave the conditions necessary for support recovery and rank estimation consistency---as well as the development of a proof technique for establishing such conditions---as future work.

 A reviewer pointed out a connection between \eqref{eqMSRL} and a smoothed variation of \eqref{eq:joint_interp} proposed by \citet{massias2017generalized,massias2020support}.
 The method of \citet{massias2017generalized} assumes that columns of the error matrix are independent and identically distributed with covariance $\mbTheta_{*} \in \mathbb{S}^{n}_+$, which they estimate explicitly.
 However, their estimation criterion could be modified to accommodate our assumption that rows of $\mbE$ are independent and columns are correlated.
 The analog of their estimator conforming to our model assumptions in \eqref{eq:MVR} is